Exactness and Fell bundles with the approximation property over inverse semigroups: Proof of the main result

 \subsection{Acknowledgements}

-This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics--Geometry--Structure, and by the SFB 1442 of the DFG.
-We appreciate helpful conversations with Alcides Buss, Bartosz Kosma Kwa\'sniewski, and Diego Mart\'inez.
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044/2 - 3 90685587, Mathematics M\"unster: Dynamics--Geometry--Struc\-ture, and by the SFB 1442 of the DFG.
+We appreciate helpful conversations with Alcides Buss, Bartosz Kwa\'sniewski, and Diego Mart\'inez.
+We gratefully acknowledge helpful comments by the referees.